 Speakers: Cayley MacArthur (Games Institute/Systems Design Engineering) and Adam Bradley (English Language and Literature).

 The human-computer interaction (HCI) community appears at first glance to be gender neutral in that we often select gender non-specific words when referring to people in our writing.
-However, we still face diversity challenges that have inspired research considering questions of gender equality in HCI.
+However, like many professions, we still face diversity challenges that have inspired research considering questions of gender equality in HCI.
 We join this body of research by conducting a study that explores whether the language used in our papers to describe people is actually perceived as gender neutral.

 The Gender and Equity Series aims to promote gender and equity research taking place at the University of Waterloo, and to provide networking opportunities for equity-minded faculty, staff and students on campus.